Tzuyuj/SetGame/README.md

 Installation instructions:
 * Go to the workspace directory
-* In the terminal, use the commands:
+* In the terminal, use the commands (using your password for the sudo commands and pressing y to continue installations as needed):
   ```
   chmod +x ./gui.sh
   ./gui.sh